SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 				- Prefetching
 				  collapsed:: true
 					- The OS thinks this will be needed soon, so it loads it early hoping it will be helpful.
+				- Swapping
+					- Focuses on low priority processes, or blocked processes -
 				-